Thinking about adoption?

 Adoption is a service that provides a family for a child who is unable, for a range of reasons, to live with their birth parents.
 It is a permanent legal arrangement (finalised by an Adoption Order from the Family Court of Western Australia, or an overseas Order recognised by the Family Court) that cuts a child’s legal ties with their birth family.
 Full parental rights and responsibilities are given to the adoptive family.
 This means the birth parents no longer have legal rights over the child, and cannot claim back the child.
 The child becomes a full member of the adoptive family.
 This includes taking their surname and assuming the same rights and privileges as if born to them, including the right of inheritance.

 Adoptions, including the adoption of children from overseas, are arranged within a highly regulated framework.
 The Adoption Act 1994 which guides the provision of adoption services in Western Australia is based upon the central principle of the United Nations Convention on the Rights of the Child - that the best interests of the child are paramount.
 The Act also gives effect to the Hague Convention on the Protection of Children and Cooperation in respect to Intercountry Adoption.
-In Western Australia, the Department for Child Protection, through its Adoption Service, is the only agency allowed to arrange adoptions.
+In Western Australia, the Department of Communities (the Department) is the only agency allowed to arrange adoptions.

 The undesirable consequences of past adoption practices, which were shrouded in secrecy, have led to changes in adoption law both nationally and internationally.
 West Australian legislation endorses 'open adoption' which recognises a child's birth parentage and cultural origins and promotes contact between the parties to adoption is encouraged where this is possible and appropriate.

 Due to changing social and economic conditions, the number of children in need of adoption both locally and from overseas has diminished in recent years.
-On average there are 5 to 8 adoptions of locally born children and between 6 and 10 intercountry adoptions in Western Australia each year.
+On average there are five to eight adoptions of locally-born children and between six and 10 intercountry adoptions in Western Australia each year.
 Increasingly, the children being offered for adoption have varying degrees of special needs.
-For these reasons, the Department for Child Protection is encouraging prospective adoptive parents to consider alternate ways of opening their homes and their hearts to children who cannot be raised by their parents.
-See Long-term Fostering & Special Guardianship - A home for life.
+For these reasons, the Department is encouraging prospective adoptive parents to consider alternate ways of opening their homes and their hearts to children who cannot be raised by their parents.
+See Permanent Care – Foster Care and Special Guardianship.

 - Am I eligible to adopt a child?